Invasive non-native species management: Giant Hogweed

 Giant Hogweed will require annual treatment over a number of years to eradicate this challenging problem.

-For more information on what we are doing about another invasive non-native species, himalayan balsam, click here.
+For more information on what we are doing about another invasive non-native species, Himalayan Balsam, click here.

 Subscribe to keep up to date with our activities.